-An FAA physician provides the initial certification decision and grants the Authorization in accordance with 14 CFR 67.401.
+An FAA physician provides the initial certification decision and grants the Authorization in accordance with 14 CFR § 67.401.
 The Authorization letter is accompanied by attachments that specify the information that treating physician(s) must provide for the re-issuance determination.
 If this is a first-time application for an AASI for the above disease/condition and the applicant has all the required medical information necessary for a determination, the Examiner must defer and submit all of the documentation to the AMCD or RFS for the initial determination.

-- An Authorization granted by the FAA;
+- A valid Authorization for Special Issuance granted by the FAA;

 * The Examiner must defer to the AMCD or Region if: